YYS547/YYS547.github.io/README.md

 **Note: You can try linking it with a gamepad and play it in gamepad mode, which would be great!**

-### Talking points:
+## Talking points:
 App top selling points need to be covered (from most important to less):
 1. No need to purchase games.
-(With only One subscription, play 100+ games for free) e.x, Cyberpunk2077, GTAV, Fall guys etc.
+(With only One subscription, play 100+ games for free) e.g., Cyberpunk 2077, GTA V, Fall guys, etc.
 2. Play popular PC games anytime and anywhere with NetBoom.
 3. One-click to play, enjoy 60FPS/1080P immediately.